saltstack/salt-get-started/system/index.md

 ## Real-time communication

 All Salt minions receive commands simultaneously.
 This means that the time it takes to update 10 or 10,000 systems is quite similar, and queries to thousands of systems can be done in seconds.
 The Salt way to get information about your infrastructure is to query it in real time rather than rely on an (often outdated) database.

-(Note: Databases are great for storing job results, and Salt supports over 30 job results plug-ins including mysql, elasticsearch, syslog, carbon, and reddis.
+(Note: Databases are great for storing job results, and Salt supports over 30 job results plug-ins including mysql, elasticsearch, syslog, carbon, and redis.
 Salt also supports interfacing with many data stores to provide secure configuration data.
 When it comes to decisions that depend on the current system configuration though, Salt views a static database a bit like asking each person in the room a question by sending a separate text message and then writing the answer in a notebook.)

 ## No freeloaders!